infinity-atom/ytunblocked/README.md

 # YTUnblocked
 Youtube Unblocked is a website where you can watch downloaded youtube videos.
 This is useful at school, if they block youtube.
-This is password protected so this ass called <b>Seth</b> can't use it.

 ## Video Credits
 - Mumbo Jumbo